alyboba/cfms-website.github.io/src/site/_news/call-for-applications-joule-innovation-council-cfms-student-representative-position.md

 ---
+title: >-
-title: 'Call for Applications: Joule Innovation Council CFMS Student Representative'
+  Call for Applications: Joule Innovation Council CFMS Student Representative (Due February 15th)
 date: 2018-02-04 00:00:00
 description: >-
   The CFMS is looking for one student representative to be a part of the Joule